temporalio/temporal-learning/README.md

 Don't commit files with snippets.

+### A note about TypeScript code

+TypeScript code gets transpiled to JavaScript code during the build process.
+Any snippets with the `ts` language get automatically rendered in a two-tab display that shows the TypeScript and JavaScript versions side-by-side.

+As a result, all code you include needs to be complete, or the site will fail to build.

 ## Run the development server

 To preview the site, run the local server with the following command: